lindngo/pm-job-listings/README.md

 # Product Management (PM) Job Listings Analysis

 ## Overview
 As I've been job searching for product positions, I was curious how I can better optimize my resume to fit the keywords, phrases, and qualifications that companies are looking for.
-I began sifting through PM listings on LinkedIn to compile an Excel sheet of position names, job descriptions, and qualifications.
+I sifted through PM listings on LinkedIn to compile an Excel sheet of position names, job descriptions, and qualifications.
 I mainly focused on entry level PM roles.
-With Python, I used pandas and sklearn to perform K-Means and Agglomerative Clustering to better understand what common similarities stretch across these listings.
+With Python, I used pandas and sklearn to perform k-means and agglomerative clustering to better understand what common similarities are shared across these listings.

 ## Dataset
 https://github.com/lindngo/product-management/blob/main/jds.csv

 ## Dataset Factors
 - Position Name: Title of the job
-- Job Post Link: Direct job posting link on the company's career page
+- Job Post Link: Job posting link on the company's career page
-- Job Description: Overview of responsibilities and duties that the incoming PM will take on
+- Job Description: Overview of responsibilities and duties
 - Qualifications/Desired Skills: Target skillset that the company is looking for in a qualified PM candidate

 ## Conclusions